bitelgeuse/banal/README.md

 ## Remarks
 * The first run may be a bit slow due to caching.
-* The "Auto Correlation Window" parameter over 50 requires a LOT of memory.
+* The "Auto Correlation Window" parameter over 50 requires a LOT of RAM.
-* The "Hop Length" parameter less 100 requires a LOT of memory.
+* The "Hop Length" parameter less 100 requires a LOT of RAM.

 ## Roadmap
 * Create binaries